The moonlight is lovely tonight.

 People live without thinking.
 Without stopping at the traffic light and take a look around or inside them.

 How would an Existential Academy be like?

-Everyone of us who are always in a hurry to do something, all these people who are in a rush to kill somebody, everybody, standing motionless at the edge of a sidewalk, in the middle of a road, at an ATM queue, behind their desk, at the demonstration, at the front, in the super market and asking themselves what is the meaning of life.
+Imagine all of us who are always in a hurry to do something, all these people who are in a rush to kill somebody, everybody, just standing motionless at the edge of a sidewalk, in the middle of a road, at an ATM queue, behind their desk, at the demonstration, at the front, in the super market and asking themselves what is the meaning of life.

-Would we see some leaving their bags of shopping and getting out staring absent-mindedly into the void?
+Would we see some leaving their shopping bags and go out, staring absent-mindedly into the void?

 Would we see the riot policeman dropping his shield and walk around thoughtfully?

 Would we see soldiers dropping their weapons and leaning their chin against their fist, like a veritable army of Auguste Rodin’s thinkers?